r1cebank/rgb/README.md

 as a reference.

 ## Run
 To run this project, you will need to have a copy of the DMG-01 bootrom.
-If you don't want to obtain the bootrom, you can also use the `no_bootrom` option, but you won't be able to see the nintendo logo scroll up with the iconic beep.
+If you don't want to run with the bootrom simply remove the boot room parameter, but you won't be able to see the nintendo logo scroll up with the iconic beep.

 To run: